 The dry air in the winter is also bad for your home because it can strip all of the moisture from wood or other porous materials.
 This can cause furniture to crack and wood floors to buckle.
 Having a good humidification system will help alleviate this problem, which will help protect your investment.

 Homeowners have two options when it comes to humidification: whole-house and portable units.
 Whole-house humidification systems send small molecules of moisture in the air throughout your entire home, while a portable humidifier can only send these molecules a short distance, causing the humidity to increase in just a small area of the home.
 Whole-home systems don’t require as much maintenance as portable humidifiers do, which need to be refilled with water on a regular basis, as well as physically transported to other rooms.

-For more information and help determining which type of humidification system is best for your home, contact Stack Heating and Cooling.
+For more information and help determining which type of humidification system is best for your home, contact Stack Heating, Cooling, Plumbing and Electric.
 We’ve proudly served homeowners throughout the greater Cleveland area since 1976.